openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 ***********************************************
-Provisioning Network Interfaces on Controller-1
+Provisioning network interfaces on controller-1
 ***********************************************

-In order to list out hardware port names, types, pci-addresses that have been discovered:
+In order to list out hardware port names, types, PCI addresses that have been discovered:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list controller-1

-Provision the Controller-1 oam interface
+Provision the controller-1 OAM interface

 ::